Autodesk/maya-hydra/test/lib/mayaUsd/render/mayaToHydra/README.md

 ### Running tests with MayaUSD

-Some tests require the MayaUSD plugin to be loaded in order to be run.
-If MayaUSD cannot be loaded, those tests will be skipped.
+The tests require MayaUSD in order to be run.
 In order for the test framework to find and load MayaUSD, the `-DMAYAUSD_LOCATION` CMake flag must be set to your MayaUSD installation directory when building MayaHydra.
 For convenience, you can use the `--mayausd-location` parameter when using the [build.py](../../../../../build.py) script, which will set the CMake flag for you with the given argument.
 The specified path should point to the directory where your MayaUSD `.mod` file resides.
 Note that the test framework will not find MayaUSD using the MAYA_MODULE_PATH environment variable.

 For example, if your MayaUSD `.mod` file resides in `<some-path>/install/RelWithDebInfo`, you could call build.py as such :